Aditya24/project-WeatherApp-VanillaJS/README.md

 # project-WeatherApp-VanillaJS
-A weather app that fetches data from Open Weather Map & display current weather based on your geo location.
+A weather app that fetches data from Open Weather Map API & display current weather based on your geo location.